ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 #### Context group

 If you log several entries at once, you can group them into a context.
-A context group counts as one item in regard to `activity_logs_limit` configuration and `ActivityLogService::find`'s `$limit` argument.
+A context group counts as one item in regard to `activity_logs_limit` configuration and `ActivityLogService::findGroups`'s `$limit` argument.
 In the following example, several actions are logged into one context group, even actions triggered by cascade outside the piece of code:

 - `my_feature`